herowio/herow-sdk-backend/README.md

 ## pois key

 `pois:<geohash>` contains a array of "pois" for a given area.
 Content is shared with every client.

+# Kafka interaction

+We use Kafka to collect and dispatch LOG from SDKs.
+You can set `KAFKA_URL` to interact with _(default is set to 127.0.0.1:9092)_.
+For now, `KAFKA_URL` is a string list of host:port separated by a comma. _(host1:9092,host2:9092,host3:9092)_. *TLS keys and certificates or SASL and are not supported.*

+LOG are published on `KAFKA_TOPIC` env var topic _(default is set to stat-logs)_.
+We use `deviceId` as key and the content of LOG as message.

 # API details